Understanding Borderline Personality Disorder (BPD): A Guide for Men

 Simple tasks become draining as your focus fluctuates and plans change with each emotional shift.

-Relationships become unpredictable rollercoasters of intense love followed by sudden rejection, leaving you and your loved ones bewildered and hurt.
+Relationships become unpredictable rollercoasters of intense love followed by sudden rejection, leaving you and your loved ones bewildered and hurt, often due to trouble controlling emotions or reactions.

 Here are some common manifestations of untreated BPD: